MikePacey/Lancaster-HEC/docs/monitoring.rst

 Linux desktop or server can be viewed via the **systemd-cgtop** command.
 On the HEC, user jobs' cgroup info can be viewed using the **qcgtop** command.

-Consider the following job output, from **squeue --me** which shows a 2-node parallel job running:
+Consider the following job output from **squeue --me**, which shows a 2-node parallel job running:

 .. code-block:: console